Man accused in Louisiana teen's death enters plea deal

 LIVINGSTON, La.
 (AP) — A former death row inmate who maintained his innocence in the 1998 killing of a pizza-delivery boy outside Albany has pleaded guilty to manslaughter and was sentenced to 25 years in prison.

-The Advocate reports with credit for the nearly 18 years already spent in custody, Michael Wearry has served most of his prison term.
+The Advocate reports with credit for the 19 years already spent in custody, Michael Wearry, 40, of Albany, has served most of his prison term, leaving about 5½ years left on his sentence.
+He could become parole eligible, but that decision would be made by the state Department of Corrections, a spokeswoman for District Attorney Scott Perrilloux's office said.

+Scott and Reed gave statements implicating everyone involved, including the acts of Wearry which led to his guilty plea.

+"After an honest evaluation of the evidence in this case and the likelihood that we could not present this case again successfully to a jury, this was the right decision to make, to take away that risk," said Perrilloux.
+Additionally, this is the first time any of the participants has admitted to any involvement in this homicide, which was important for the victim's mother to hear, he said.

-Wearry had been sentenced to death at his first trial, but the U.S. Supreme Court set it aside in 2016, ruling prosecutors failed to disclose information that could have aided his defense.
+The case was originally tried in 2002 when Wearry was found guilty and sentenced to death, but the U.S. Supreme Court set aside the verdict and sentence in 2016, ruling prosecutors failed to disclose information that could have aided his defense.

 He was expected to go to trial Jan.
 22 for first-degree murder.

-Note: This story has been corrected to clarify amount of time served.